DavidT3/DAXA/paper/paper.md

 non-exhaustive lists make evident the importance of X-ray observations to the astronomy, astrophysics, and cosmology communities.

-The current workhorse X-ray observatories (_XMM_[@xmm] and _Chandra_; other telescopes are online but are more specialised) are ageing, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that might limit science cases; these missions cannot last forever.
+The current workhorse X-ray observatories, _XMM_ [@xmm] and _Chandra_ are ageing, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that might limit science cases (other telescopes are online but are more specialised); these missions cannot last forever.
 If we are to enter an X-ray desert, where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_ [@swift], _NuSTAR_ [@nustar], and _XRISM_ [@xrism], then archival data (and serendipitous studies) take on an even greater value than they already hold.
 [Daxa]{.smallcaps} is part of an ecosystem of open-source software